adventuregamestudio/ags/Windows/README.md

 Allegro 4.4 source provides CMake script for generating MSVC project files.
 We do not cover CMake tool here, please refer to official documentation: https://cmake.org/documentation/ .

+Before using CMake you need to create two enviroment variables (for your OS, not Visual Studio) called "INCLUDE" and "LIB", unless these already exist.
+Add path to DirectX SDK header files into "INCLUDE" variable and path to DirectX *.lib files into "LIB" variable.

 When configuring CMake, you may uncheck all Allegro add-ons and examples, because AGS does not need them.
 Also make sure to uncheck SHARED option, for AGS is linking Allegro statically.